German Village Commission

-Meetings are generally held on the first Tuesday of the month at the City of Columbus, 111 N. Front St., 2nd Floor in room 204 (Hearing Room), starting at 4:00 p.m.
+Meetings are generally held on the first Wednesday of the month at the City of Columbus, 111 N. Front St., 2nd Floor in room 204 (Hearing Room), starting at 4:00 p.m.
 Hearings may be live streamed at www.youtube.com/cityofcolumbus

-Business meetings are held on the last Tuesday of every month at the City of Columbus, 111 N. Front St., 3rd Floor in room 312 at 12:00 p.m.
+Business meetings are generally held two weeks previous to the commission hearing at the City of Columbus, 111 N. Front St., 2nd Floor in room 204 (Hearing Room) at 12:00 p.m.
 Please see the meeting calendar for exact dates, times and locations.

 Please note: Meeting dates and locations are subject to change or cancellation.
 You are encouraged to contact the Historic Preservation Office for confirmation.